Skip to main content

 Always treat and reward good behaviour immediately, but keep in mind sometimes you have to reward the small steps towards the goal!
 Have fun and enjoy achieving great things with your pet.

-For help with recall training, read our handy guide.
+If you need help with recall training, watch our handy guide.

 Written by Lucy Marcham